-No surprises here – Iceland is cold!
-However, at this time of year it doesn’t actually get as cold as you might expect considering how far north the country lies.
-The average temperature in for Iceland in November is between 1 and 4 degrees Celsius (38 – 41 Fahrenheit).
+How cold does it get in Iceland in November?
+Well, the average temperature for November in Iceland is between 1 and 4 degrees Celsius (38 – 41 Fahrenheit).
 The wind chill can be brutal though so make sure you are prepared for that with the clothes you pack.
 Windproof clothes are definitely something to consider!

 There also aren’t many daylight hours during this month.
 Towards the end, you might only see the sun for about 5 hours!
 It will seem like it’s slowly coasting across the horizon, never fully going up.

 What To Wear In Iceland In November

-Iceland Packing List
+Packing List Essentials

 Getting Around Iceland In November